+High-tech lynching is the modernized version of psychological warfare that lynching was in the past.
+It uses the media to promote fear.
 Lynching is very seldom done by a rope in modern times.
-The lynching and castration of the African diaspora has taken a new form the needs to be recognized and handled in a different way than in the past.
+The lynching and castration of the African diaspora has taken a new form that needs to be recognized and handled in a different way than in the past.

 Our slave ancestors were beaten, murdered, and raped into submission gripped by fear and trepidation.
 I don’t say that to get the predictable reaction of anger and outrage as is a constant when Africans in America speak, write, remember the atrocities of slavery.

 I get so sick and tired of the same memes and mentality put forth on social media in present days and discussed tirelessly before that.
 It serves no purpose except to make people angry and despondent over the history.

 Unwittingly it keeps Africans in America focused on the atrocities but very seldom does forward thinking arise from the state of mind and mentality that the meme culture produces.
 You can’t solve a problem based in the consciousness of fear and anger.
 All you can do is react.

 Metaphysically anger and fear are not energies we can unite under on a large scale.
 By nature those energies are dispersive.
 That’s a deeper understanding of Kemetic science.
 As a people, we must apply the science.

 We spread much conscious knowledge in our communities.
 But, how to apply that knowledge is a missing piece.
 Simple knowledge of dates and facts have yet to produce a widespread change in our communities.

 I don’t mean to imply that knowledge is not needed, only that there has to be a move towards applying that knowledge.
 That takes studying the sciences that ended up getting twisted and served to the world as Christianity.